ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 `rocm-smi --help`

-will run on the login nodes to get more infomation about probing the GPUs.
+will run on the login nodes to get more information about probing the GPUs.

 More detail can be found at [here](https://github.com/ROCm/rocm_smi_lib/tree/rocm-5.2.3/python_smi_tools).